 - Mecklenburg County Crisis Intervention Team (CIT) Team Member of the Year 2020 for serving as a panelist and role play volunteer during CIT training for law enforcement and working tirelessly in the community in support of children and becoming trauma informed

-- Board for the Alexander Children’s Foundation
+- Board Member, Alexander Children’s Foundation

 The personal stuff: